-Title Evaluation of the ACR growth programme 1999-2003 [Evaluierung der Wachstumsförderung 1999-2003 der Kooperativen Forschungseinrichtungen der österreichischen Wirtschaft]
+Title Evaluation of the ACR growth programme 1999-2003

+[Evaluierung der Wachstumsförderung 1999-2003 der

+Kooperativen Forschungseinrichtungen der

+österreichischen Wirtschaft]

 Authors Fritz Ohler

-Institutions Technopolis

 Client Federal Ministry of Economics and Labour (bmwa)

-Language German

-Date July 2005

 Type Institutions Evaluation

 Methods Interviews, analysis of funding data

-Source Only German summary available http://fteval.at/files/evstudien/ACR_summary.pdf
+Source Only German summary available

+http://fteval.at/files/evstudien/ACR\summary.pdf

-The Austrian Co-operative Research Institutes have been funded by the Federal Ministry of Economic Affairs and Labour from 1999-2003 in order to their research capacity and stimulate their research upgrade to activity.
+The Austrian Co-operative Research Institutes have been funded by the Federal Ministry of Economic Affairs and Labour from 1999-2003 in order to stimulate their research capacity and to their research upgrade activity.
 Generally, research activities have been increased amongst the majority of the institutes.
 However, in most cases, major parts of the increase is owed to increased public funding.
 On the other hand, some of the institutes have experienced a significant increase of contract-based research activities.
 As a general recommendation, funding decisions should be made on the quality and attractiveness of overall business plans rather then on specific research activities.